bullocke/AREA2/docs/_build/html/_sources/example_str.rst.txt

 2. You can download the stratification of Cambodia `here <https://drive.google.com/open?id=1XYzslxY0F7X0Dum58-4_KTEBGqm2EEe3>`_.
 Once downloaded to your local computer, click the *Assets* tab next to the *Scripts* tab and *NEW* > *Image upload* > *SELECT*; click *Advanced* > *Masking mode* > and set *No-data value* to "0".
 Click *OK* to upload the stratification as an image file.
 You can check the progress in the *Tasks* tab (the upload will take several minutes).

-3. Once the stratification has been added to *Assets*, highlight the script "1_sampling_design" in the *Scripts* tab and click *Run*.
+3. Once the stratification has been added to *Assets*, highlight the script "1_Sampling_Design" in the *Scripts* tab and click *Run*.
 (Check `Overview <https://gee-assessment-tools.readthedocs.io/en/latest/overview.html>`_ to familiarize yourself with GEE interface if you have done so already.)

-4. In Sampling Design dialog, add the path to the stratification under *Specify an image to define study area*.
+4. In Sampling Design dialog, click *Stratified or Simple Random Sampling* > add the path to the stratification under *Specify an image to define study area*.
 The path is likely something like "users/[your name]/stratification_cambodia_utm_small".
 Set the band to "1" and mask value to "0" and click *Load image*.

 5. **Sampling scheme.** Because the objective of the exercise is to estimate the area forest loss which is a small part of the study area, the sample will be selected by stratified random sampling -- under *Select a sampling scheme* select *Stratified random*.